 If you work in Georgia, but are a resident of another state, you are generally required to file a state income tax return in the state of Georgia as long as you're required to file a federal income tax return.
 There's a special exception if you were employed and made less than $5,000, and less than 5 percent of your income, working for your employer in Georgia and didn't make any other money in the state.

 As a nonresident of Georgia, you are only taxed on income that you actually earn in Georgia.
-If you moved from Georgia to another state you also are required to file a state income tax return in Georgia on the income that you earned while a resident of the state.
+If you moved from Georgia to another state during the year or vice versa, you also are required to file a state income tax return in Georgia on the income that you earned while a resident of the state.

 - tax time image by Tom Oliveira from Fotolia.com